 Either at home or on vacation, dog boots can make your dog more comfortable on walks and hikes.
 Perhaps rocky trails are taking a toll, or gravel roads are too much for sensitive paws.
 Unforgiving plants like cacti, goat heads, and sand burrs can quickly ruin your day.
 And the weather presents its own challenges with snow and hot pavement!

 As dog lovers, we all suffer when we see that tender paw lift, knowing our pups are hurting.
-Whether it’s related to terrain, weather, or protection from the local flora, sometimes our dogs need a little extra coverage to make the adventure more enjoyable.
+Whether it’s related to terrain, weather, or protection from the local flora, dog boots can make the adventure more enjoyable.

 *This post contains affiliate links.
 Thanks for your support!*

 To help you decide which is the best dog boot for your dog, Hercules and Cool Whip helped test five different options.
 We hope our research allow you to find the paw-fect protection.